 Do keep in mind, although these types of collaboration posts are easy to do, and great for networking, they aren’t the most effective link-building method.
 Your link will be sharing the link juice from that post with all the other links that are included.
 However, they will increase your linking root domains, which is a good thing.

-4. Link exchanges
+4. Content/Link exchanges

 Link exchanges can be considered black hat, and in many cases, they are.
 Google’s Penguin update specifically targeted link exchanges, because webmasters were intentionally manipulating the search results by exchanging irrelevant, poor-quality links with anyone who would make the swap.